 After sifting through some lackluster Thursday Night Football matchups we finally have one to look forward to.
 The 3-1 Rams are coming off their first loss of the season and head to Seattle to take on divisional foes, the 2-2 Seahawks.
 We’ll give you all of the tips you need for this edition of Thursday Night Football, but be sure to check out Betting.net’s Best Football Strategies before you bet any other game this weekend.
-All odds are brought to you courtesy of the FanDuel Sportsbook, home of the $2,000 risk free bet.
+All odds are brought to you courtesy of the FanDuel Sportsbook, home of the $2,000 no sweat first bet.

 This line has bounced around a bit, starting the week at -1 for the Rams before going all the way up to -2.5.
 Even still, this looks like a good bet for Los Angeles.
 The Rams played against the Seahawks three times last season, and went 2-1, 1-1 in Seattle.
 For all three of those games, Los Angeles had Jared Goff under center.
 Now, they’re gotten an upgrade in Matt Stafford, and with him the team has become more explosive than ever.